George Savile, 1st Marquess of Halifax: Intellectual

-Halifax believed that reading, writing and arithmetic should be taught to all and at the expense of the state.
-His opinions again on the constitutional relations of the colonies to the mother country, already cited, were completely opposed to those of his own period.
-For that view of his character which while allowing him the merit of a brilliant political theorist denies him the qualities of a man of action and of a practical politician, there is no solid basis.
-The truth is that while his political ideas are founded upon great moral or philosophical generalisations, often vividly recalling and sometimes anticipating the broad conceptions of Edmund Burke, they are at the same time imbued with precisely those practical qualities which have ever been characteristic of English statesmenship, and were always capable of application to actual conditions.
-He had no taste for abstract political dogma, but seemed to venture no further than to think that "men should live in some competent state of freedom," and that the limited monarchical and aristocratic government was the best adapted for his country.
+Halifax advocated for universal education in basic subjects such as reading, writing, and arithmetic, funded by the state.
+His writings on the constitutional relationship between Britain and its colonies have been described as inconsistent.
+Some commentators regard him as a principled and intellectually gifted political theorist, though less effective in practical governance.
+Halifax drew philosophical inspiration from figures like Edmund Burke, who are at the same time imbued with precisely those practical qualities which have ever been characteristic of English statesmanship, and were always capable of application to actual conditions.
+While lambasting abstract political dogma, Halifax nevertheless did not venture further than to think that "men should live in some competent state of freedom," and that the limited monarchical and aristocratic government was the best adapted for his country.